jspears/gazel/.github/WORKFLOW_FIXES.md

 **Date:** 2025-10-14

-The project has been migrated from pnpm to Yarn for better compatibility and simpler workflow configuration.
+The project has been migrated from yarn to Yarn for better compatibility and simpler workflow configuration.

 **Changes:**
 - Replaced `pnpm-workspace.yaml` with `workspaces` field in `package.json`